-CAMPING FACILITIES: There's plenty of nicely shaded level campsite space near our dining pavilion and lake, and for any who prefer more privacy it's fine to pitch your tent (or hang your hammock) in any of the many flat clearings in the adjoining forest.
+CAMPING FACILITIES: Surrounding the lake and dining pavilion at our group site are several acres of nicely shaded level terrain, ideal for camping and including about a dozen gravel tent pads.
+For any who prefer more privacy it's fine to pitch your tent (or hang your hammock) in any of the numerous clearings in the adjoining forest.
 If you prefer you're welcome to sleep on one of the convenient “Turkey Roost” platforms - see below.
 From the big shady parking area at our group site its no more than a 2- or 3-minute walk to any of the dozens of beautiful tent or hammock sites - or to the Turkey Roosts.
 Esp. if the weather happens to be unusually wet or cool, feel free to sleep inside your own vehicle or RV, as I (Charlie) often do!

 For this trip the AOC event leader(s) will provide the main ingredients and supplies for a big Saturday evening cookout meal (~6:00-7:30pm) and for a hot Sunday morning breakfast (~8:00-9:30am).